Jahanvi-me/ETH_AVAX_MODULE4/README.md

 ## Item Redemption

 Users can redeem various items using their tokens by calling the `redeemTokens` function with the appropriate itemCode.
-The redemption values for each item are listed in the `item_list` function.
+The redemption values for each item are listed in the `storeCompanions` function.

 ## Owner Functionality